ForgeRock/Audit-Eventarc/README.md

 ##### Steps to configure on openidm machine
 - stop openidm if it is running
-- downlaod the forgerock-audit-eventarc-1.0.0.jar from the releases tab
+- download the forgerock-audit-eventarc-1.0.0.jar from the releases tab
 - copy the forgerock-audit-eventarc-1.0.0.jar file that you just used maven to build to your openidm/bundle directory
 - add to your openidm/conf/audit.json the entry "org.forgerock.audit.eventarc.EventarcAuditEventHandler" to the existing "availableAuditEventHandlers" field
 - restart openidm